hannibunny/mlbook/ml/rl/reinforcement.md

 Image source: {cite}`russel2010`: Pathfinding in a non-deterministic environment
 ```

-For this pathfinding scenario, the optimum policy, learned by the RL agent may look like in the picture below.
+For this pathfinding scenario, the **optimum policy**, learned by the RL agent may look like in the picture below.
 The policy is defined by the arrows in the states.
 These arrows determine in each state the action to take in order to maximize the expected future cumulative reward.

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/4-3weltstrategie1.jpg
 ---